-After the conversation has terminated, the entirety of the discussion is compiled and fed back into the bots involved.
-With this provided as prompt, the bots are requested to assess the confidence of both participants, producing levels of perceived and personal confidence.
-The bots are also requested to determine if, based on the conversation, they should change their opinion, and if so, to what.
-In situations where the bot is engaging in a conversation with a participant they have messaged before, a history of the past conversation is fed into a ChatGPT entity to summarize.
-This summary is added to the information initially given to the bot at the beginning of the conversation to allow the bot to simulate ``memory'' of its past conversation.
+After the conversation has terminated, the entirety of the discussion is compiled and fed back to the agents involved.
+With this compilation provided as a prompt, the agents are requested to assess the confidence of both players, producing levels of perceived and personal confidence.
+The agents are also asked to determine if, based on the conversation, they should change their opinion, and if so, to what.
+When the agent engages in a conversation with a player with whom they conversed before, a history of the past discussion is fed into a ChatGPT API call to summarize.
+This Summary is added to the information initially given to the agent at the beginning of the conversation to allow the agent to simulate "memory" of the past discussion.